gI0baI/fast-flags/README.md

 ```

 ### Set FPS Cap
-Allows you to set your max FPS limit in the Roblox settings by 30, 60, 144, or 240.
+`false` Allows you to set your max FPS limit in the Roblox settings by 30, 60, 144, or 240.

 > [!IMPORTANT]
 > Requires the target fps [Flag](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#set-fps-cap) to be set to 0 (Default).